 Francine Caracciolo: Manager of Faculty Affairs (Human Resources)

-George Mageles: LMFT; MHSAC Chair, Community Resource Coordinator (Health Services)
+George Mageles: LMFT; MHSAC Co-Chair, Community Resource Coordinator (Health Services)

 Helen Pivk: MFTI; EOPS Counselor (EOPS)

 Karen Wallace: WVC Campus Chaplain, Professor Emeritus (Health Services)

 Ken Tanaka: Chief (WVM PD)

 Kim Aufhauser: Instructor (Park Mgmt)

 Melissa Salcido: MS; Puente Counselor, Counseling Dept. Chair (Counseling)

 Sean Pepin: Director of Student Development (Student Services)